Orb-20/Binary-Trees/README.md

-# Binary Trees — DSA Visualizer (minimal scaffold)
+# Binary Trees — DSA Visualizer

 How to run:
 1. Extract the zip.